marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ```

 ## Code separation
 I recommend organizing code into a multi-module project with two modules: `service` and `functional-tests`.
-The `functiona-tests` module cannot have any dependency to `service`.
+The `functional-tests` module cannot have any dependency to `service`.
 ```
 .
 ├── service